secretgraph/secretgraph/README.md

 # TODO

--   tools need to adapt to new config layout
+-   tools initializeCluster need to adapt to new config layout
 -   content updates broken
 -   change count tracking broken?
 -   keys need more infos, like callback url, item and tokens